-- for otherwise unmitigated harm to wildlife and wildlife habitat in other parts of the project area; - acquiring land or management rights where necessary to compensate for lost wildlife habitat at the same time other project land is acquired and including the associated costs in project cost estimates; - funding operation and management of the acquired wildlife land for the life of the project; - granting management easement rights on the acquired wildlife lands to appropriate management entities; and - collecting data needed to monitor and evaluate the results of the wildlife protection efforts. - 12.1A.3 Ensure that all licenses for hydroelectric projects or documents that propose, recommend or otherwise support hydroelectric development explain in detail how the provisions of Sections 12.1A.1 and 12.1A.2 will be accomplished or the reasons why the provisions cannot be incorporated into the project.
+- Regulating water levels to reduce adverse effects on wildlife during critical wildlife periods (as defined in consultation with the fish and wildlife managers); - Improving the wildlife capacity of undisturbed portions of new project areas (through such activities as managing vegetation, reducing disturbance, and supplying food, cover and water) as compensation for otherwise unmitigated harm to wildlife and wildlife habitat in other parts of the project area; - Acquiring land or management rights, such as conservation easements, where necessary to compensate for lost wildlife habitat at the same time other project land is acquired and including the associated costs in project cost estimates; - Funding operation and management of the acquired wildlife land for the life of the project; - Granting management easement rights on the acquired wildlife lands to appropriate management entities; - Collecting data needed to monitor and evaluate the results of the wildlife protection efforts; - Assurance that the project will not inundate the usual and accustomed, traditional or contemporary hunting places of any tribe without tribal approval; and - Assurance that the project will not degrade wildlife habitat or reduce numbers of wildlife in such a way that the exercise of treaty or executive order tribal rights will be diminished. - 12.1A.3 Ensure that all licenses for hydroelectric projects or documents that propose, recommend or otherwise support hydroelectric development explain in detail how the provisions of Sections 12.1A.1 and 12.1A.2 will be accomplished or the reasons why the provisions cannot be incorporated into the project.